Reinforcement Learning for Joint Optimization of Multiple Rewards: Model-based Algorithm

 \subsection{Algorithm Description}

 Algorithm \ref{alg:model_based_algo} describes the overall procedure that estimates the transition probabilities and the reward functions.
-The algorithm takes as input the state space $\mathcal{S}$, action space $\mathcal{A}$, set of agents $[K]$, discount factor $\gamma$, and the objective function $f$.
+The algorithm takes as input the state space $\mathcal{S}$, action space $\mathcal{A}$, set of agents $[K]$, the reward structure $r$, and the objective function $f$.
 It initializes the next state visit count for each state-action pair $N(s, a, s')$ by one for Dirichlet sampling.
-The reward estimate for each agent $k$, $r_k(s, a)$, is initialized by zero.
 For initial exploration, the policy uses a uniform distribution over all the actions.
-The algorithm proceeds in epochs, we assume that the controller is optimizing for infinite horizon and thus there is no stopping condition for epoch loop in Line 3.
-For each time index $t$ in epoch, the controller observes the state, samples and plays the action according to $\pi(\cdot|s)$, and observes the rewards for each agent and next state (Line 5-7).
+The algorithm proceeds in epochs $e$ with $t_e$ denoting the time step $t$ at which epoch $e$ starts.
+Also, $\nu_e(s,a)$ stores the number of times a state-action pair is visited in epoch $e$.
+We assume that the controller is optimizing for infinite horizon and thus there is no stopping condition for epoch loop in Line 6.
+For each time index $t\in[t_e, t_{e+1})$ in epoch $e$, the controller observes the state, samples and plays the action according to $\pi_e(\cdot|s)$, and observes the rewards for each agent and next state.
 It then updates the state visit count for the observed state and played action pair.
-Also, the reward for each agent is updated in Line 7.
-In Line 10, we use sampling using the updated posterior and in Line 11, we update the policy using Optimization problem specified in Equation (\ref{eq:optimization_equation}).
-The updates in Line 10-12 are made after completing an epoch; the condition after which an epoch is marked as complete (line 9) is described in Section \ref{regret}.
+We break the current epoch $e$ if the total number of visitations of any state action pair in current epoch exceeds total visitations in previous epoch.
+This epoch breaking strategy ensures that each state-action triggers epoch switches exponentially slower.
+This increasing epoch duration bounds the policy switching cost \citep{jaksch2010near}.
+After breaking the epoch, we sample transition probabilities from the updated posterior and find a new optimal policy for the sampled MDP by solving the optimization framework described in Equation(\ref{eq:optimization_equation}).